rejito/bachelor_thesis_code/README.md

-# bachelor_thesis_code
+# Deep Neural Network Learning for Graph Based Word Sense Disambiguation
-Code to bachelor thesis: Deep Neural Network Learning for Graph Based Word Sense Disambiguation
+This is the code to my bachelor thesis.